Mapping cell cortex rheology to tissue rheology, and vice-versa: Mapping cortex (micro-)rheology to tissue (macro-)rheology

 (see Fig.~\ref{fig:hexagones:tissu_avec_cortexCVEC}a).
-It may be also obtained by taking the (elastic) limit $\beta\rightarrow 0$ of the model \eqref{eq:def:e:withoutk}.
 In this case, the high-frequency tissue rheological behaviour is elastic (see Fig.~\ref{fig:hexagones:tissu_avec_cortexCVEC}b), at variance with the power-law behaviour observed experimentally in this limit \cite{Bonfanti2020}.
 This model, introduced by~\cite{Etienne2015}, constitutes an interesting heuristic proposal for the cortex mechanics, which incorporates in the most simple manner the ingredients of cortex active tension ($\so$), elasticity ($g$) due to the actin fiber network, and relaxation (here with a unique timescale $\eta/g$) due to monomer and crosslinker stochastic renewal.
 It has been applied successfully to the microplate single cell experiment~\cite{Desprat2005,Balland2006}.
 A similar model has been used to account for experimental observations of the effects of single cortex manipulations~\cite{Bambardekar2014}.